derek-graves/pancake-problem/README.md

 ### The Pancake Stack

-Click on a pancake to flip the stack under that pancake.
-Each flip adds a new card to the stack history area on the right side of the window.
+Front and center.
+Click a pancake to flip the stack under that pancake.
+Each flip adds a new card to the stack history on the right side of the screen.

 ### Stack History

-A history of all previous flips is shown on the right side of the screen.
+A history of previous flips.
 Each stack history card is numbered with the flip that obtained it in the progression.
 Click on a history card to return to the stack on the card.
 Stack history is preserved for all cards prior to and including the clicked card.

 ### Controls

-All controls are found on the left side of the screen stacked vertically and grouped by function.
+All controls are found on the left side of the screen, stacked vertically and grouped by function.

 #### Stack Visuals